lubomilko/blockie/doc/src/autofill.rst

 Setting an implicit iterator value
 ===================================================================================================

-If a block contains just one variable, then cloning of such block and setting the single variable inside can be simplified using an :ref:`implicit iterator tag <tgt_primary_tags_implicit_iter>` inside the block and then filling the block by setting its value to a **list or tuple of iterator values** as illustrated below:
+If a block contains just one variable, then cloning such a block and setting its single variable can be simplified using an :ref:`implicit iterator tag <tgt_primary_tags_implicit_iter>` inside the block and then filling the block by setting its value to a **list or tuple of iterator values** as illustrated below: